+During 2010, sales by channel partners comprised 27% of the Company's total revenue, with two channel partners each individually accounting for 4% and 3% of total revenue.
 During 2009, sales by channel partners comprised 26% of the Company's total revenue, with two channel partners each individually accounting for 5% and 3% of total revenue.
 During 2008, sales by channel partners comprised 30% of the Company's total revenue, with two channel partners each individually accounting for 6% and 3% of total revenue.
-During 2007, sales by channel partners comprised 30% of the Company's total revenue, with two channel partners each individually accounting for 6% and 4% of total revenue.
-The decrease in the percentage of sales by channel partners compared to historic trends was primarily attributable to the acquisitions of Ansoft and Fluent, both of which primarily utilized a direct sales model.
-The Company had no individual customer account for more than 10% of revenue in the years ended December 31, 2009, 2008 or 2007.
+The Company had no individual customer account for more than 10% of revenue in the years ended December 31, 2010, 2009 or 2008.

 In addition to the concentration of credit risk with respect to trade receivables, the Company's cash and cash equivalents are also exposed to concentration of credit risk.
-The Company maintains certain cash accounts in U.S. banks that are currently insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per depositor through December 31, 2013.
-On January 1, 2014 the insured amount will return to \$100,000 per depositor.
-The Company had cash balances on deposit with four U.S. banks at December 31, 2009 that exceeded the \$250,000 balance insured by the FDIC in the amount of \$31.9 million.
-As a result of the Company's operations in international locations, it also had \$160.1 million of uninsured cash balances held outside the U.S. The Company maintains certain cash equivalent accounts in U.S. financial institutions that are protected by the Securities Investor Protection Corporation ("SIPC") up to \$500,000 per customer.
-The Company had cash equivalent balances with one U.S. financial institution at December 31, 2009 that exceeded the \$500,000 balance protected by the SIPC in the amount of \$124.3 million.
-The Company also maintains approximately \$10.0 million in a cash equivalent account that is guaranteed in full by the Ireland government.
+The Company maintains certain cash accounts in U.S. banks that are currently insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per depositor.
+The Company had cash balances on deposit with five U.S. banks at December 31, 2010 that exceeded the \$250,000 balance insured by the FDIC in the amount of \$83.5 million.
+As a result of the Company's operations in international locations, it also had \$131.4 million of uninsured cash balances held outside the U.S. The Company maintains certain cash equivalent accounts in U.S. financial institutions that are protected by the Securities Investor Protection Corporation ("SIPC") up to \$500,000 per customer.
+The Company had cash equivalent balances with one U.S. financial institution at December 31, 2010 that exceeded the \$500,000 balance protected by the SIPC in the amount of \$249.6 million.
+The Company's foreign subsidiaries had additional cash equivalent balances with the same U.S. financial institution at December 31, 2010 in the amount of \$48.3 million.

 ALLOWANCE FOR DOUBTFUL ACCOUNTS: The Company makes judgments as to its ability to collect outstanding receivables and provides allowances for a portion of receivables when collection becomes doubtful.
 Provisions are made based upon a specific review of all significant outstanding invoices from both value and delinquency perspectives.
 For those invoices not specifically reviewed, provisions are provided at differing rates based upon the age of the receivable and the geographical area of origin.
 In determining these percentages, the Company considers its historical collection experience and current economic trends in the customer's industry and geographic region.
-The Company recorded provisions for doubtful accounts of \$1.6 million, \$1.2 million and \$1.0 million for the years ended December 31, 2009, 2008 and 2007, respectively.
+The Company recorded provisions for doubtful accounts of \$1.8 million, \$1.6 million and \$1.2 million for the years ended December 31, 2010, 2009 and 2008, respectively.